cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 Quoting an expression means that the expression does not need to be evaluated.
 This is similar to our use of quotes in natural language, where we use quotes to refer to the symbol itself instead to the meaning
-(say your name: Erwin; say "your name": your name).
+(To "say your name" I reply with "Erwin", to "say 'your name'" I reply with "your name").
 The quote operator can be used to blur the distinction between code and data.
 By quoting code you can pass it as data to another method which can then inspect and evaluate the expression.